Junior Year

 -

 Research then attend a National College Fair and/or the Performing Arts/ STEM Fair.
 For more information on National College Fairs https://www.nacacattend.org/fairs.
-[COVID 19 Impact: NACAC will sponsor both in-person and virtual college fairs in 2021-2022 acdemic year.
+[NACAC will continue sponsor both in-person and virtual college fairs throughout academic year.

 October